operator-framework/operator-sdk/doc/proposals/images-subspec.md

 - \[ \] Design details are appropriately documented from clear requirements
 - \[ \] Test plan is defined
 - \[ \] Graduation criteria for dev preview, tech preview, GA
-- \[ \] User-facing documentation is created in [operator-sdk/doc][operator-sdk-doc]
+- \[ \] User-facing documentation is created in
+  [operator-sdk/doc][operator-sdk-doc]

+## Tag Line

+> Who likes hard coding image locations anyways?

 ## Summary

-When an operator is installed, the images that the operator installs as operands in the form of pods, deployments or other kubernetes resources is not always clearly defined.
-This proposal would require that images would be exposed and overridable on the operator custom resource definitions (CRDs).
-This allows a user of a deployed operator to override the images needed at deployment of the custom resource (CR).
+When an operator is installed, the images that the operator installs as operands in the form of pods, deployments or other kubernetes resources is not always clearly defined and editable by a user of an operator.
+This proposal would define an operator-sdk ImageSpec and ImagesListSpec object structs that operator developers could use to enhance the creation of operator CRDs or improve existing operators.
+The spec objects would let operator users override image locations for that custom resource.

+Additionally, the proposal would provide tooling to generate scaffold code for creating new operators.
+When creating a new operator, an operator developer would be able to pass flags that would create a base spec object that includes the ImagesListSpec.

 ## Motivation